 Ultrasound can also identify other causes that could be responsible for narrowing of the tunnel, and consequently CTS.

-Sometimes, clinical signs are misleading or insufficient to establish the diagnosis.
+Sometimes, clinical signs are misleading or insufficient to establish the diagnosis of carpal tunnel syndrome.
 In this case, electromyogram can be necessary to measure electrical activity of the median nerve.
 Electrodes, placed along the nerve, record the transmission of electrical waves to reveal potential lesions.
-Slackening of electrical pulses in the carpal tunnel confirms CTS.
+Slackening of electrical impulses in the carpal tunnel confirms CTS.